hasley1234/Emerging-Technologies-5026-DST/DIGITAL  SCENT TECHNOLOGY - THE POTENTIAL TO IMPACT JAMAICA AND THE REST OF THE REGION.md

 education in the Covid 19 pandemic encounter and also in avenue where computer game where research for education and entertainment involvement.
 The industries are Amphenol, Sensirion, Renesas, Alphasense, Sciosense, Ecosensor, and Honeywell.

+THE FOUNDATIONAL PRINCIPLES AND MECHANISM BEHIND DST IMPACT ON JAMAICA AND THE CARIBBEAN REGION

 The foundational principles and mechanism behind DST have impact on Jamaica and the Caribbean region and also on the rest of the world already in place, and ongoing research is refining the technology.
 This process is complex, but it can be broken down in three basic steps: